 Important information to consider before you make a notification

-The Professional Engineers Act 2002 (Qld) (PE Act) requires that information about the conduct of persons other than registered professional engineers must be made by way of this form.
+The Professional Engineers Act 2002 (Qld) (PE Act) requires that information about the conduct of persons other than Registered Professional Engineers of Queensland (RPEQ) must be made by way of this form.

 Before providing information, you must understand what BPEQ can and cannot do.